 Site discovery data is disabled by default; you can find documentation on what is collected in the Windows 7, Windows 8, and Windows 8.1 appraiser diagnostic data events and fields.
 After you turn on this feature, data is collected on all sites visited by Internet Explorer, except during InPrivate sessions.
-In addition, data will be collected on all sites visited by Microsoft Edge on computers running Windows 10 version 1803 (including Insider Preview builds) or newer.
 The data collection process is silent, without notification to the employee.
 You are responsible for ensuring that your use of this feature complies with all applicable local laws and regulatory requirements, including any requirements to provide notice to employees.

 Review most active sites

 This blade indicates the most visited sites by computers in your environment.
 Review this list to determine which web applications and sites are used most frequently.
 The number of visits is based on the total number of views, and not by the number of unique devices accessing a page.